pingidentity/pf-authn-js-widget/README.md

 It is crucial that `api.js` is loaded before the widget is instantiated.
 Therefore we are using a callback function to load the widget.
 The `grecaptcha` object will be available after the `api.js` is loaded.
 For more information, see [Captcha documentations](https://developers.google.com/recaptcha/docs/invisible).

+## Using Protect-Based Authentication Adapters with the Widget

+Please refer to the [guide for using Protect-based authentication adapters with the widget](/docs/protectAuthentication.md) for more information on how to set up the widget with Protect-based authentication adapters.

 ## Using Risk-Based Authentication With the Widget

 Please refer to the [guide for using risk-based authentication with the widget](/docs/riskAuthentication.md) for more infomation on how to set up the widget with risk-based authentication adapters.

-## Using PingOne Fraud Adapter Flow With the Widget

-Please refer to the [guide for using PingOne Fraud adapter based authentication flow with the widget](/docs/pingonefraudIntegration.md) for more infomation on how to set up the widget to work with PingOne Fraud authentication adapter flow.

 ## Redirectless Support
 Please refer to the [Redirectless Support](/docs/redirectless.md) guide for more infomation on how to configure PingFederate and how to use widget's redirectless feature.